 SUBSTITUTIONS: Use fresh egg noodles or yakisoba instead.
 Use ¾ lb (340 g).
 Or you can use dried ramen noodles from instant ramen packets.

 Soy sauce - I LOVE this less-salt soy sauce, I've been using it for many years and that's my main and only soy sauce in the kitchen, for flavor.
 Occasionally I use dark soy sauce just for the color since it doesn't influence any flavors.

 This less-salt soy sauce lets me have more soy sauce flavor in my dishes, without having to worry about them being too salty.

 Sweet soy sauce - I make my sweet soy sauce by simply adding coconut or brown sugar to it.
 This way I don't need to have different types of soy sauce in my kitchen (I'm an Asian who cooks Asian meals every day, so that says a lot).

 Sriracha - Traditionally mee goreng calls for chili paste, for that touch of heat.
 Well, too much work for that.
 Sriracha gives that all-rounder flavor.
 It has heat, sweetness, and tanginess.
 Plus, it's easier and everybody has it.

 Green mustard - A common veggie in mee goreng, for the green and mild taste.
 Green leafy veggies are always amazing.

 SUBSTITUTIONS: Use the same amount of pak choy or spinach.

 Protein sources - In Asian cooking, we love to mix our protein sources, like surf and turf.
-It's because every protein brings a different flavour and when combined, it's like creating your own umami components.
+It's because every protein brings a different flavor and when combined, it's like creating your umami components.
 Try.

 SUBSTITUTIONS: Double the amount of meat, if you're leaving out the seafood.
 Triple the amount of seafood, if you're leaving out the meat.